Reviewing Previous Vehicle Inspections (DVIR) for iPhone®/iPad®

 After a vehicle is selected for inspection, any prior vehicle inspections reporting defects will be flagged with a text indicator (ie. Not Reviewed, Driver Reviewed, and Resolved).
 Inspections without a defect will not display a text indicator.

 Once a defect is reported, the DVIR must be documented once any necessary corrections have been made.
-This can be done by either an Encompass user or a KellerMobile user.
+This can be done by either an Encompass user/admin or the driver.

-Encompass User documents that corrections have been made to a defect
+Encompass User/Admin documents that corrections have been made to a defect

 Tap on the inspection to review the vehicle inspection.

-- Inspection Type - Whether the inspection was a pre- or post-trip inspection and the date of the inspection.
+- Inspection Type on Inspection Date - Whether the inspection was a pre- or post-trip inspection and the date of the inspection.

-- Certified By - The person that is indicating that reported defects have been fixed and now needs driver review.
+- Certified By - The Encompass user that is indicating that reported defects have been fixed and now needs driver review.

 - Certification Date - The date and time in which the person reported the fixes were made (Note: This will always say 12:00AM if the person certifying corrections were made was an Encompass user).

 - Defects - The defects that were reported on this vehicle inspection (this could contain multiple items)